javidahmed64592/cyber-query-ai/docs/DOCKER_DEPLOYMENT.md

 ### CPU-Only Mode

-For systems without NVIDIA GPU or in CI/CD environments, explicitly use the `cpu` profile:
+For systems without NVIDIA GPU or in CI/CD environments, use the `cpu` profile:

 ```bash
 # Use CPU profile for systems without GPU
 docker compose --profile cpu up -d
 ```

+**Important Notes:**
+- Both GPU and CPU modes require explicit profile selection
+- GPU profile: Container name is `cyber-query-ai-ollama`
+- CPU profile: Container name is `cyber-query-ai-ollama-cpu`
+- Both services use the network alias `ollama` for internal communication

 **Verify GPU access (GPU mode only):**
 ```bash